open-minded adjective adjective: open-minded 1.willing to consider new ideas; unprejudiced. We all want to …

 (21g per 100g)

 Sunflower seeds pack in the protein in a small package, and they’ll help boost your daily intake of protein in no time flat.
-A handful of sunflower seeds can be taken with you anywhere, so use them as a way to hold you over between meals. s is on a salad, as they add a nutty flavor without being overpowering.
+A handful of sunflower seeds can be taken with you anywhere, so use them as a way to hold you over between meals.
+Sprinkle them on a salad, as they add a nutty flavour without being overpowering.

 (5.2 grams per ounce (roasted)